smar377/kubernetes/cka-with-practice-tests-udemy/5-app-lifecycle-mgmt/2-commands-and-arguments-lab/README.md

 Assume the image was created from the `Dockerfile` in this directory.

-The `ENTRYPOINT` in the `Dockerfile2` is overridden by the command in the Pod definition file, so the command that will be run is just
+The `ENTRYPOINT` in the `Dockerfile2` is overridden by the command in the Pod definition file, so the command that will be run is just:

-- `--color green`
+*Answer:* `--color green`

 ### 9. Inspect the two files under directory `webapp-color-3`.
 What command is run at container startup?